Health Effects of Radon

 - How does radon affect the human body?
 Heavy radioactive elements are more easily trapped inside your lungs, so when you’re exposed to radon gas and you inhale it, the molecules get stuck in your lung tissue.
 As the radon particles continue to break apart, they can cause lung damage and even lung cancer.
 Did you know that radon is the second-leading cause of lung cancer in the United States, only topped by smoking?
 Seriously!
 In fact, smokers are even more susceptible to the effects of radon and it can speed the symptoms of radon-related problems, like persistent coughing and chest pain.

 - How can I test my home’s radon level?
-Consider buying an in-home radon monitor from an online retailer or your local home improvement store to see for yourself what your radon levels are like in your home.
+For DIY radon testing, consider buying an in-home radon monitor from an online retailer or your local home improvement store to see for yourself what your radon levels are like in your home.
 While any amount of radon is unsafe, the EPA recommends that you keep your radon level below 4.0 picocuries per liter (pCi/L), which is a measurement used to describe the amount of radiation.
 Handheld monitors can be purchased for as little as $150-$200, and while this may sound like a huge expense, consider what you’ll be saving over the long term in healthcare costs.
 You might even be adding years to your life and your family’s lives by identifying this problem early!

 - What should I do if my home has excessive radon?
 The first thing to do is to ventilate your home.
 Open windows and introduce fresh air into your indoor spaces to flush out as much of the radon as possible.
 You’ll want to do this on a regular basis -- daily or even every few hours -- until you can get a radon specialist out to inspect and make a plan for installing a radon mitigation system.
 Once again, this is an expense that you weren’t planning on, but the good news is that in an average American home, you’re probably only looking at somewhere around $1500.
 Of course, this amount can vary up or down, but that’s a basic ballpark to give you an idea of your bill for this essential safety system.